Santosh-Gupta/NaturalLanguageRecommendations/README.md

 https://colab.research.google.com/github/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/inference/build_index_and_search.ipynb

+## Side Quest

-We plan to eventually run inference on all 179 million papers on the Semantic Scholar Corpus, which is a ton of papers to run similarity search on.
-So one of the members,  Srihari created a new library for running similarity search over large numbers of embeddings **over a TPU**!.
-We chose to do this on TPUs for their speed and memory capacity.
-Currently, the package supports search using cosine similarity, but we plan to extend this to multiple distance metrics.
-The package is quite simple to use, here is a quick way to get started!
+We plan to eventually run inference on all 179 million papers on the Semantic Scholar Corpus, each which will have a 512 dimensional vector, which is a ton of papers to run similarity search on.
+This can be very computational resource and time consuming.
+There are libraries for this, like Faiss, but as we were getting to know how to utilize TPUs, Srihari came up with an idea of running cos similarity indexing over TPUs; and he created a new library for this!

 ```
 from tpu_index import TPUIndex